 Section 13.01 The fiscal year of the Association shall be January 1 – December 31 of each year.

 I certify that I am the duly elected or acting Secretary of National Association of School Resources Officers Inc., a Florida not-for-profit corporation that the above bylaws are the bylaws of this corporation as originally adopted by the Board of Directors on August 2, 1991, as amended from time to time by the Board of Directors.

 /S/ Matt Liston

-The three year term shall be effective with the 2017 election of regional directors
+The three year terms shall be effective with the 2017 election of odd numbered regional directors